 - See the path of the customer’s journey

 With insight into a customer’s previous interactions, bots can provide relevant and helpful support.
 “If a customer just read an article from our help center, the bot should take that into account and suggest different content to resolve their issue,” Chethuan says.

 As long as a bot is genuinely helpful and provides great service, customers won’t begrudge it.
-In fact, Chandler encourages businesses to worry less about how “human” their conversational AI sounds and instead “embrace their inner bot” to create a more authentic experience.
+Sam Chandler, Zendesk’s director of startup success, encourages businesses to worry less about how “human” their conversational AI sounds and to instead “embrace their inner bot” to create a more authentic experience.

-“The companies I’ve seen with the best chatbot strategies are the ones that are transparent and authentic,” Chandler explains.
+“The best chatbot strategies are the ones that are transparent and authentic,” Chandler explains.
 “They incorporate their branding into the bot and create an opportunity to bring their customers further into the fold.”

 She cites the example of BarkBox, an online pet-products retailer that set up a “dog bot” on Twitter for the holidays.
 The canine bot was able to “lend a paw” and help eliminate one-touch questions with simple answers during a busy season.
 As a bonus, it also doubled as an adorable marketing campaign that delighted BarkBox’s dog-loving customers.